-Colin McNickle is a senior fellow and media specialist at the Allegheny Institute for Public Policy (email@example.com)
+Colin McNickle is communications and marketing director at the Allegheny Institute for Public Policy (email@example.com).